josecgil/oblique-js/README.md

 ## An overview

-`oblique.js` constantly searchs the entire DOM tree for elements with the `data-ob-directive` attribute.
+`oblique.js` constantly searchs the entire DOM tree for elements with the `data-ob-directive` attribute (an exception to this are [Global Directives](#global-directives)).
 When an element is found, it process it and marks the element as 'processed' so the next time does'nt find it.

 At the core of `oblique.js` the are a two elements:
 + a DOM Element thats declares code to execute and data to be sent to the code.